kunal-1207/-30-day-Python-/Day - 16/README.md

     health_url = f"{PROMETHEUS_URL}/-/healthy"
 ```

-* Checks the health status of the Prometheus server using the `/-/healthy` endpoint.
+* Verifies the health status of the Prometheus server using the `/-/healthy` endpoint.

 ### Fetching Active Alerts